redcode-labs/Coldfire/README.md

 ## Introduction

-ColdFire provides various methods useful for malware and security infra development in Golang.
+ColdFire II provides various methods useful for malware and security infra development in Golang.

 Most functions are compatible with both Linux and Windows operating systems.